 The type you use will change the way the content is displayed.
 For instance, using the "music.song" type will represent a single song and open up additional tags such as music:album, which represents the album, and music:release_date, which is when the song was released.

-og:url - The URL that you want your content to link to.
+og:url - The URL you want your content to link to.
 Usually, it is the page link.

 og:locale - This is a tag to define the content language.